chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/install-recipe/install-recipe.md

-# Install Recipe to Synchronize Oracle CX Sales Opportunities with NetSuite Sales Orders
+# Create Project to Synchronize Oracle CX Sales Opportunities with NetSuite Sales Orders

 ## Introduction

-This lab walks you through the steps to find and install a recipe which synchronizes Oracle CX Sales opportunities and NetSuite sales orders.
+This lab walks you through the steps to find and install a recipe which synchronizes Oracle CX Sales opportunities and NetSuite sales orders, and add it to a new project.

 ### Objectives

-* Create a Project
+* Find an existing recipe using the AI Assistant and add it to a new project
-* Find an existing Recipe using the AI Assistant and add it to the Project
+* Configure connections included in the recipe
-* Configure connections included in the Recipe
+* Activate project by creating a deployment

 ### Prerequisites